SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 npm install @luigi-project/fundamental-ngx-sample-apps-master -s
 ```

-Once the library is imported and saved in your anguar project, you will need to import the module LuigiAngularSupportModule:
+Once the library is imported and saved in your angular project, you will need to import the module LuigiAngularSupportModule:

 ```javascript
 imports: [